dariushghasemi/kidneyInCHRIS/README.md

 ```
 - After changing the outcome, we realized if we use as __eGFRw.log__ the outcome, we will have two significant n=interaction terms for the SNPs with TSH in one locus (13-Feb-2023).

+- Here we tried to depict the interaction of the dosage with TSH levels for the two variants with significant interaction effect (15-Feb-23).

 ## 11. Sensitivity Analyses